Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 • Descent into the crater: local 4×4 vehicles only

-• Altitude: plan on bringing a warm layer in the morning
+• Altitude: bring a warm layer for the morning

 Zanzibar is the spice island par excellence.
-Stone Town, its UNESCO-listed capital, is a labyrinth of shaded alleys scented with cloves, cinnamon, and cardamom, with its Arab palaces and carved doors, colorful bazaars, and historic docks.
-But Zanzibar is also home to beaches of absolute tropical beauty: Nungwi and Kendwa in the north (calm waters, an epic sunset), Paje and Jambiani in the east (kitesurfing, shallow turquoise waters, laid-back vibe).
+Stone Town, its UNESCO-listed capital, is a labyrinth of shaded alleyways scented with cloves, cinnamon and cardamom, with its Arab palaces with carved doors, its colorful bazaars and its historic docks.
+But Zanzibar is also home to beaches of absolute tropical beauty: Nungwi and Kendwa in the north (calm waters, epic sunsets), Paje and Jambiani in the east (kitesurfing, shallow turquoise waters, laid-back vibe).

 Best for: